University Libraries

 Students pursuing coursework from a distance, either online or at other sites, have access to librarians who serve as the primary point of contact for any given subject area.
 The Ask-a-Librarian service also provides students, faculty, staff, and community members relevant FAQs as well as a means of chatting or emailing with liaison librarians.
 University Libraries also provides online Research Guides that are available to students 24/7 that guide students through the research process in a specific class or subject area.

-University Libraries maintains five state-of-the art facilities that provide space for collaborative and independent study, with group study spaces and presentation practice rooms available for reservation.
+University Libraries maintains four state-of-the art facilities that provide space for collaborative and independent study, with group study spaces available for reservation.
 Each library serves a unique purpose.
-The Amelia Gayle Gorgas Library, located on the central campus quadrangle, houses central library administrative functions and has holdings for humanities, social sciences, and government information, while the Angelo Bruno Business Library, the McLure Education Library, the Sara and Eric Rodgers Library for Science and Engineering, and the William Stanley Hoole Special Collections Library contain discipline-specific holdings and materials.
+The Amelia Gayle Gorgas Library, located on the central campus quadrangle, houses central library administrative functions and has holdings for education, humanities, social sciences, and government information, while the Angelo Bruno Business Library, the Sara and Eric Rodgers Library for Science and Engineering, and the William Stanley Hoole Special Collections Library contain discipline-specific holdings and materials.
 Additionally, the Law School’s Bounds Law Library and the College of Community Health Sciences’ Health Science Library are linked to University Libraries virtually, and are also available to support student success.

 University Libraries Special Collections Library also provides online access to large parts of the University’s rare and unique maps, manuscripts, documents, and archival collections through its digital collections.
 Students, faculty, and staff have access to browse and search the libraries’ special collections through our online portal powered by CONTENTdm.